Atil, Sonora

 Atil (also Átil) is a small town in Atil Municipality in the northwest of the Mexican state of Sonora.
 The total area is 400.43 km² and the population of the municipality was 734 in 2005, of whom 699 lived in the municipal seat (2000).
 Neighboring municipalities are Tubutama, Trincheras, Oquitoa, and Altar.

-It was founded in 1751 by the Jesuit missionary Jacobo Sedelmayer as a mission with the name of Atil.
+History

 The first inhabitants were Pima Alto or Nebome Indians, who before conversion had led a nomadic or semi-nomadic life.
+It is said that Atil means "Arrow Point", in the Pima language.

+The town was founded in 1687 as a Jesuit mission called Los Siete Príncipes del Átil (The Seven Archangels of Átil).
+It was intermittently a visita of Mission San Pedro y San Pablo del Tubutama, and had Mission San Antonio Paduano de Oquitoa as a visita.

+Some buildings were constructed by Jesuit missionary Jacobo Sedelmayer.
+The name of the mission was changed to San Francisco de Átil when the Franciscans arrived in 1768.